Tensorlake Provider

 - The

-tensorlakeCLI must be onPATH(or pointed at via - A Tensorlake API key.
-Crabbox passes it through to the CLI via the
+tensorlakeCLI must be onPATH, or pointed at with--tensorlake-cli - A Tensorlake API key.
+Crabbox passes it to the CLI through the

-TENSORLAKE_API_KEY environment variable; it is never placed on argv.
+TENSORLAKE_API_KEY environment variable; it is never placed on the command line.

 #Commands